 How CHKDSK Works

-Because CHKDSK has been updated and upgraded repeatedly with each new generation of storage hardware, the program continues to work correctly to analyze and repair hard drives of any sort, even on the most modern OSes and using the most advanced drive technologies.
-The same process that used to be executed to analyze a floppy disk holding 160K, can today be executed to analyze a solid-state, all-electronic SSD holding 15 terabytes.
+Because CHKDSK has been updated and upgraded repeatedly with each new generation of storage hardware, the program continues to work correctly to analyze and repair hard drives of any sort.
+The same process that used to be executed to analyze a floppy disk holding 160K, can today be executed to analyze an SSD holding 15 terabytes.

 To run CHKDSK in a mode where it will actually fix problems that it encounters, you need to add several parameters.
 In a Windows PowerShell program, parameters are additional commands added to the end of the program name, with “/” characters before each parameter.
 In this case, to get CHKDSK to do a full scan and repair pass, we would want to type “chkdsk c: /f /r /x”.